Doonort3/DoOS/README.md

-# DooOS
+# DoOS
 Some DOS I created on Cosmos OS

-DooOS is built on Cosmos OS, uses .net, X#, IL2CPU.
+DoOS is built on Cosmos OS, uses .net, X#, IL2CPU.
 Created similar to SHELL

 ## Installing